-The questions and the blood sample collector will take about 15 minutes of your time if we ask questions that are a problem for you you do not have so answer from The blood test can cause a little pain.
-The good toing about the blood test is first you can get be know you.
-HIV result.
-This means that you can then get the right care for yourself, and your page.
-As we send your name and answers are kent offsers.
-We do not share you individual information with anyone in the clinic.
-Flease ask meithy ou have any problems with the questions, or with the study.
+The questions and the blood sample collection will take about 15 minutes of your time.
+If we ask questions that are a problem for you, you do not have to answer them.
+The blood test can cause a little pain.
+The good thing about the blood test is that you can get to know your HIV result.
+This means that you can then get the right care for yourself, and your baby.
+As we said your name and answers are kept private.
+We do not share your individual information with anyone in the clinic.
+Please ask me if you have any problems with the questions, or with the study.